k-karlovic/robotic-object-sorter-with-computer-vision/README.md

 </p>
 <br />

-The correct workpiece would be a 2 hole item, so this workpiece on the image above would be incorrect.
+The correct workpiece would be a 2 hole object, so this workpiece on the image above would be incorrect.
 Disturbances of light reflection are visible and the contour of the workpiece is not well noticed.
 The contour could be corrected by changing the defined boundary of the HSV model.
 Neither interference affects the final result, the program for finding the number of holes spotted the correct number of holes.

 &nbsp;
 ## Conclusion